Mayitzin/ahrs/README.md

 ![PyPI Downloads](https://pepy.tech/badge/ahrs)
 ![Codacy Badge](https://api.codacy.com/project/badge/Grade/bc366c601ed44e12b233218dd37cd32c)

-AHRS is a zoo of functions and algorithms in pure Python used to estimate the orientation and position of mobile systems.
+AHRS is a collection of functions and algorithms in pure Python used to estimate the orientation of mobile systems.

 Orginally, an [AHRS](https://en.wikipedia.org/wiki/Attitude_and_heading_reference_system) is a set of orthogonal sensors providing attitude information about an aircraft.
 This field has now expanded to smaller devices, like wearables, automated transportation and all kinds of systems in motion.